My Beef Board Members

 • Inform audiences (i.e., the scientific community, consumer or industry influencers, retail or food service, etc.) on how beef is sustainably raised today.

-• Convey industry thought leadership by authoring monthly key topic articles on retail sales and foodservice trends for the BIWFD website.
+• Convey industry thought leadership by authoring monthly key topic articles on retail sales and foodservice trends for the BIWFD.

 United States Cattlemen’s Association (USCA)/Kansas State University (KSU)

-Kansas State University facilitates the Meat Demand Monitor, a research project tracking U.S. consumer preferences, views and demand for meat with separate analysis for retail and foodservice channels.
+The Meat Demand Monitor (MDM) tracks monthly U.S. Consumer preferences, views and demand for meat with separate analysis for retail and food service channels.
+Fiscal Year 2026 initiatives include:

-• Continue the Meat Demand Monitor project as a one-stop location for U.S. meat demand trends and assessment that is timely, informative and accessible to all interested parties.
+• Continuation of the Meat Demand Monitor project as a one-stop location for U.S. meat demand trends and assessment that is timely, informative and accessible.

 Related Content